 Video of Daddy Lumba’s Maternal Family Home Surfaces After Akosua Serwaa Visit, Wows Ghanaians

-• A video showing the immaculate home of Daddy Lumba’s maternal family has surfaced online and drew admiration from Ghanaians
+• A video showing the immaculate home of Daddy Lumba’s maternal family has surfaced online and drawn admiration from Ghanaians

-• Blogger Chosen Yesuba shared the video shortly after Akosua Serwaa paid a highly publicised visit to the Parkoso residence on Monday, January 12, 2026
+• Blogger Chosen Yesuba shared a video shortly after Akosua Serwaa's public visit to the Parkoso residence on Monday, January 12, 2026

-• The visit followed Daddy Lumba’s death in July 2025 and a bitter legal battle in which the Kumasi High Court ruled that both women should be recognised as his wives
+• The visit followed Daddy Lumba’s death in July 2025 and a bitter legal battle, which was finally resolved by the Kumasi High Court

 A video showing the exquisite home of Daddy Lumba’s maternal family has surfaced on social media and stirred admiration.